 - Healthcare.
 Electronic records management, evidence-based medicine, and predictive healthcare data help medical professionals make clinical decisions.

 - E-commerce.
-Online retailers are using customer feedback and predictive sales analytics to drive up business.
+Online retailers are using customer feedback and predictive sales analytics to increase business.

-A recent research report by the MIT Sloan Management Review found organizations that utilize data science and analytics have a competitive advantage over ones that do not use it, and managers remain optimistic about the potential for analytics.
+A recent research report by the MIT Sloan Management Review found organizations that utilize data science and analytics have a competitive advantage over ones that do not, and managers remain optimistic about the potential for analytics.

 The review found companies that successfully use business analytics are more likely to have strategic plans for its uses that align with the organization’s corporate strategy.